photo/export-flickr/Readme.markdown

     # you may also use pip to install it
     # sudo pip install flickrapi

+If you're using Ubuntu or Debian, their package should also work:

+    sudo aptitude install python-flickrapi

 <a name="download"></a>
 ### Downloading the script